-For both alternatives in the Draft RPS/EIS, the Bureau of Reclamation and Western Area Power Administration (Western) would continue their administrative jurisdiction and responsibilities within and adjacent to the national recreation area, including construction, operations, maintenance, replacement, and additions, consistent with Reclamation law, and other applicable laws and regulations.
-Formal establishment of the area as an NRA under Alternative 2 would not amend or supplement existing Reclamation law applicable to the Aspinall Unit or the Uncompander Project.
+For both alternatives in the Resource Protection Study, the Bureau of Reclamation and Western Area Power Administration would continue their administrative jurisdiction and responsibilities within and adjacent to the national recreation area, including construction, operation, maintenance, replacements, and additions; and they and their assigns would continue to have unrestricted access to their lands and land interests, water and water interests, and facilities; consistent with Reclamation law and other applicable laws and regulations.
+Formal establishment of the area as an NRA under Alternative 2 would not amend or supplement existing Reclamation law applicable to the Aspinall Unit or the Uncompany Project.
 Reclamation, Western, and the National Park Service would consult with each other as necessary and appropriate.
 Thus, there would be no adverse impacts to Reclamation and Western responsibilities under either alternative.